 Snow-Camp, the UK’s only charity using snowsports to change the lives of inner-city youth-at-risk, has been awarded a three year grant of £100,000 from BBC Children in Need.

-New funding from BBC Children in Need will enable 150 young Londoners to take part in Snow-Camp’s programmes starting this summer.
+New funding from BBC Children in Need will enable 150 young Londoners to take part in Snow-Camp’s programmes starting this summer such as the programmes Bluehouse Skis offer.
 Young people, who would not otherwise have access, will be able to experience snowsports for the first time; starting with a 2 day introduction to skiing and snowboarding through to training them to be Level 1 Snowsport England instructors.

 For every hour on the slopes, the young people will spend the same amount of time in the classroom, taking part in life-skills sessions and working towards qualifications.